Annual Writing Contest

 • Entrants must live, work, or attend school in Burlington.

-• All short stories, poems, and comics must be unpublished, original work of the entrant.
+• All entries must be unpublished, original work of the entrant.

 • Fanfiction, retellings, or work based on existing stories, video games, movies, and other media will be disqualified.